 If no LOOKUP or ENTER has been done, UGETF returns a -1.
 If a LOOKUP has been done, UGETF gives the same results as if an ENTER has been done.
-UGETF returns a block number; it neither marks the directory nor sets a particular block to be written, and is a no-op for anything except DTA.
+UGETF returns a block number; it neither marks the directory nor sets a particular block to be written, and is a no-op for any device except DECtape.